Perry Bridge

 Perry Bridge, also known as the Zig Zag Bridge, is a bridge over the River Tame in Perry Barr, Birmingham, England.
-Built in 1711, it is a Grade II listed building and a Scheduled monument.
+Built in 1711, it is a Grade II listed building and a scheduled monument.
 The bridge is constructed of red sandstone in a packhorse style.

+The river crossing may well have been in use from prehistoric times.
 It is believed that it is the bridge built by order of the Staffordshire Quarter Sessions, held in 1709, to take the place of a 'wood horse bridge' (Perry Barr was in Staffordshire until 1928).
 It is said to have been built by Sir Henry Gough of nearby Perry Hall.
 A crossing has been on the spot since Roman times as this was the exact spot where Ryknild Street (today's Aldridge Road) crossed the river, giving rise to the local placename, "Holford".
 A stream, "Holbrook", joins the river adjacent to the bridge.

 Written evidence of this crossing date back to as early as 1509 when there was mention of a field, named "Bridge Meadow", being located nearby.